hongyaohongyao/train_cifar/README.md

 # [Train CIFAR10](https://github.com/hongyaohongyao/train_cifar)

-This project explores the performance of some classical architecture of convolution neural networks and training methods on CIFAR10.
+This project explores the performance of some classic architectures and training methods of convolutional neural networks on CIFAR10.

 Usage